SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 Note that the interaction between `project.py` and dCache was again affected by severe slowdown and critical failures, which made bookkeeping harder.

+### 20201209

+The December 2020 campaign was a rerunning of the [September 2020 campaign](#20200925), set with the same 1'000'000 photons in each (5 cm)^3^ voxel, and 74 x 77 x 394 voxels.
+It thereby uses the same physics configuration as that previous campaign, but the settings this time were already present in `icaruscode` `v09_10_01` release.
+The amount of voxels per job was reduced with respect to the previosu campaign, and a two-step strategy was attempted where a job would be scheduled for 2 days, and if that fails automatically resubmitted with 3.5 days.
+Due to the age of some of the working nodes, a handful of jobs managed to fail the 3.5 day limit, but no job failed it twice (after manual resubmission).

 Questions and answers